lintool/IR-Reproducibility/Gov2.md

 ###### MG4J
 + Model B is described in [Boldi et al. (2006)](http://trec.nist.gov/pubs/trec15/papers/umilano.tera.final.pdf).
++ Model B+ is very similar to Model B, but it uses positions to retrieve first documents satisfying each conjunctive subquery within a window equal to two times the number of terms in the query.
 + The BM25 column shows a baseline based on the BM25 score function applied to the results of the title query treated as a bag of words.

 ###### Terrier